MahApps/mahapps.com/screenshots/README.md

 `XamlReader`.
 The control is driven almost entirely by templates, and spelling those out in C# would obscure what the documentation is trying to show.

-## MessageDialogShots
+## DialogShots

-Produces the figures on `input/docs/dialogs/message-dialog.md`:
+Produces the figures for the pages under `input/docs/dialogs/`:

 ```
-dotnet run --project screenshots/MessageDialogShots -- input/docs/dialogs/images
+dotnet run --project screenshots/DialogShots -- input/docs/dialogs/images
 ```

+It writes every dialog figure in one run, so expect the message dialog images to be rewritten even when you only meant to change an input dialog one.
+They come out the same unless the scenario changed.

 A dialog is not a control that can be laid out on a canvas - it is shown into a `MetroWindow`'s overlay.
-Each scenario therefore opens a real window off screen, starts `ShowMessageAsync` without awaiting the answer that never comes, renders the window once the dialog has settled, and composes those renders into one image. `AnimateShow` is turned off so the capture is not a race.
+Each scenario therefore opens a real window off screen, starts the dialog without awaiting the answer that never comes, renders the window once it has settled, and composes those renders into one image.
+`AnimateShow` is turned off so the capture is not a race.

+Adding a figure for another dialog type means adding a scenario: the capture takes a `Func<MetroWindow, Task>`, so anything you can start on a window fits.

+Two things had to be pinned down to make these reproducible, both worth keeping if you touch the capture code.
+Only one window can be the active one, so with several panels in a figure the others would render with the inactive title bar
+- the windows are opened with `ShowActivated = false` and the inactive brushes are set to the active ones.
+And whether a button ends up wearing the dashed focus adorner depends on where keyboard focus landed, so focus is cleared before rendering.